AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/dataset-create-from-schema.png)

 The _[!UICONTROL Create dataset from schema]_ workflow appears, starting at the _[!UICONTROL Select schema]_ step.
-In the provided list, locate the consent schema that you created earlier.
+In the provided list, locate one of the consent schemas that you created earlier.
 You can optionally use the search to narrow down results and locate your schema easier.
 Click the radio button next to the schema to select it, then click **[!UICONTROL Next]** to continue.

 ![](../assets/iab/dataset-select-schema.png)